-- Create a logical set of test cases instead of having exhaustive one to one test cases.
+- Create a logical set of test cases instead of having exhaustive one-to-one test cases.

 To avoid this, it’s always recommended to have an automation tool framework deployed to run the regression packs and report the code changes that broke the application as quickly as possible to the development teams.
 This drastically reduces the testing efforts and gets the issues identified and fixed quickly.

 The first step for a successful automation implementation is choosing the right regression testing automation tool.
-Read here to know how to choose the right regression test automation tool specific to your needs.

-Pros of Regression Test Automation are:
+Pros of Regression Test Automation

 - Fast to Run – Automated tests are faster to run and report results when compared to manual execution of the same test cases.

-- Provide Targeted feedback – The automated regression test reports that get generated are clear enough to send feedback to the dev and QA teams as to which code changes led to the application glitches and the same can be targeted for quick fixes by them.
+- Provide Targeted feedback – The automated regression test reports that get generated are clear enough to send feedback to the dev and QA teams as to which code changes led to the application glitches, and the same can be targeted for quick fixes by them.
 It greatly reduces the need for one-on-one communication across teams which can reduce the turnaround time for the fixes.